 What is individual disability insurance?

-Individual disability insurance is just what it sounds like: a personal disability insurance plan that only covers you and your source of income from injury and illness.
+Individual disability insurance protects you and your source of income from injury and illness.
 This type of income protection is also commonly referred to as private disability insurance and personal disability insurance.

-Because you are the only insured, you own the policy and you pay the full premium amount.
+You are the only one insured, so you own the policy and you pay the full premium amount.
 This also means there is more risk involved, which is why you'll have to go through underwriting to qualify for coverage.
 General speaking, individual policies also cost more than comparable group plans.

 As you can imagine, individual disability insurance differs from group disability insurance on more than just cost.
 To be clear, group coverage is when a large group of people, such as employees of a company, join the same plan.
 Typically, group members are automatically enrolled in the insurance plan if they choose.
 Members may pay all, some or none of the premium.
 The group sponsor will then pay whatever the member doesn’t.